dekuNukem/duckyPad/README.md

 	* Lots of [scripts](https://github.com/hak5/usbrubberducky-payloads) to try out
 	* Thriving [Discord](https://discord.gg/4sJCBx5) community

-While QMK/VIA are great for regular keyboards, they are hopeless at even basics of input automations.
+While QMK/VIA are great for regular keyboards, they are rather hopeless at even the basics of input automations.

-duckyScript is a no-brainer if you're serious about macro scripting!
+duckyScript is a no-brainer for power users with more demanding scripting needs.

 ## Get duckyPad